anyapages/hub/README.md

 - Backend: Flask (Python)
 - Scikit-learn (for solar forecasting and dynamic pricing models)

-Here’s the solar forecasting formula written in Markdown format for your `README.md` file:

 ## Solar Forecasting Formula

 In this project, we use a solar forecasting model to dynamically predict energy prices based on several environmental and operational factors.
 The pricing model is structured as follows: